The Community Brain

 Successful partnership with many benefits

 The partnership with Kingston University has benefitted The Community Brain by enabling access to specialist expertise across multiple disciplines.
 These disciplines include publishing, sustainable design, graphic design, archaeology, museum studies and urban regeneration.
 The partnership has also offered access to creative and talented students, with students taking on commissions in the form of live briefs, as part of their learning.
-Commissioned research, in areas such as local demographics, effective methods of outreach, and local histories, has helped The Community Brain to be effective and targeted in designing and developing the right activities to achieve its purpose.
+There has been commissioned research in areas such as local demographics, effective methods of outreach, and local histories.
+This has helped The Community Brain be effective and targeted in designing and developing the right activities to achieve its purpose.

-Communities in Tolworth, Surbiton and beyond, including residents, businesses, schools and other organisations, have benefitted from numerous community projects and regeneration initiatives that have had a positive impact.
+Communities in Tolworth, Surbiton and beyond, including residents, businesses, schools and other organisations, have benefitted from numerous community projects and regeneration initiatives.

 Successful partnership with many benefits